-There are even numerous present-day celebrities who also struggled with building a strong sense of self-esteem.
-Oprah Winfrey, Russell Brand, and Angelina Jolie are among those who started out this way.
-Simply because you don’t feel altogether comfortable with yourself now doesn’t mean you can’t take steps towards building your self-esteem for your future.
+Even present-day celebrities, such as Oprah Winfrey, Russell Brand, and Angelina Jolie, had their own struggles with building a strong sense of self-worth.
+Just because you don’t feel comfortable with yourself now doesn’t mean you can’t take steps towards building your self-esteem for your future.
 Read on for 7 ways to start down your own path towards developing high self-esteem.

 1. Get to Know Yourself

-Once you can determine what exactly defines you as you then you can start participating in activities that support your values.
+Once you determine what exactly defines you as you, then you can start participating in activities that support your values.
 This act alone will increase your own opinion of yourself.

 2. Set Achievable Goals